 The Military Science Army Reserve Officers' Training Corps (AROTC) Program is offered on the Auraria Campus to all interested students at Community College of Denver.
 The Department of Military Science offers programs leading to an officer’s commission in the active Army, Army Reserve, or National Guard, in conjunction with an undergraduate or graduate degree.
 Military Science courses are designed to supplement a regular degree program by providing practical leadership and management experience.
 Enrollment in the Basic Course (freshman and sophomore years) incurs no military obligation except for Army scholarship recipients.

-Students may participate in activities with the Buffalo Battalion’s Charlie Company, located on the Auraria Campus, to include color guard, intramural sports, running club, and ranger challenge.
+You may participate in activities with the Buffalo Battalion’s Charlie Company, located on the Auraria Campus, to include the color guard, intramural sports, running club and ranger challenge.
 Weekly or Saturday leadership labs provide cadets with practical leadership experience and performance-oriented, hands-on instruction outside of the classroom.
 Leadership labs are compulsory for enrolled cadets.
-Physical Training (PT) is conducted three times a week with the purpose of developing muscular strength, endurance, and cardio-respiratory endurance.
+Physical training (PT) is conducted three times a week with the purpose of developing muscular strength, endurance and cardio-respiratory endurance.

-Applications for second- and third-year scholarships are open to all community college students, but acceptance of an AROTC scholarship requires enrollment at a four-year, degree-granting university.
-For more information about scholarships, contact the Enrollment/Scholarship officer at 303.492.3549.
+Applications for a second- and third-year scholarships are open to all community college students, but acceptance of an AROTC scholarship requires enrollment at a four-year, degree-granting university.
+For more information about scholarships, contact the enrollment/scholarship officer at 303.492.3549.

-For assistance with the inter-institutional registration process, contact CCD's Admissions, Registration & Records office at 303.556.2420.
+For assistance with the inter-institutional registration process, contact Office of Registration and Records at 303.556.2420.

 More information about AROTC is available by contacting the Department of Military Science office at 303.352.7419.

 CCD has a comprehensive developmental education program for students who need to upgrade reading, English, math and/or study skills.
 It includes:

 - an evaluation or assessment of your basic academic skills;